poupartfarms/poupartfarms.github.io/_posts/2017-03-02-baking-without-animals.md

-2. Parents give a warning to the class that they will be bringing in food, and give the opportunity for the parents of effected kids to provide an equivalent option (a not unreasonable solution), or 3.
-Parents give a warning *and* bring in food that does not contain the offending ingredients, allowing the other parents to evaluate the risk.
+2. Parents give a warning to the class that they will be bringing in food, and give the opportunity for the parents of effected kids to provide an equivalent option (a not unreasonable solution), or

+3. Parents give a warning *and* bring in food that does not contain the offending ingredients, allowing the other parents to evaluate the risk.

 In my children’s classes, the biggest allergies aside from nuts and peanuts are eggs and dairy.
-People are already used to the idea of not bringing foods with nots or peanuts.
+People are already used to the idea of not bringing foods with nuts or peanuts.
 20 years ago, this was controversial.
 Now it is expected behaviour.

 But in the list of the most common food allergens, eggs, dairy, and